oscarchung-lab/D2AF/README.md

 *Optional: to check any large diheral difference bewteen the reference and target forms by Openbabel.
 If detecting any large diheral difference(s), modify **fraglist** for **M1** or add **#include** for **M1 or M2*** e.g.

     check_dihedral ABC-ref.gjf ABC-conf.gjf
+    or
-    check_dihedral ABC-ref.gjf ABC-conf.gjf thershold(optional)
+    check_dihedral ABC-ref.gjf ABC-conf.gjf thershold

 where ABC-ref.gjf & ABC-conf.gjf are any xyz or Gaussian gjf files for the reference and target forms.
-A value is the thershold (optional) for the large diheral(s) to be printed.
+The thershold (optional) is a value to detect the large diheral(s) & print them out.
+By default, a value of 30 deg. is used, if the thershold is not given.

 *Optional: to generate suggestive fragmentation list for **M1 or M3*** e.g.